- CPU is always wondering "what to do next", runs program

 module_name.function_name

-For example, we can import the Python modulemath
+For example, we can import the Python modulemathand call the functionsqrtfrom it:

 - The

-clause must be the last part of theif
+elseclause must be the last part of theifstatement.

 - The